Publication Ethics, Publication Malpractice Statements, and Ethical Guidelines

-The Korea Distribution Science Association (KODISA) and Journal of Asian Finance, Economics and Business (JAFEB) are keen to ensure best practice in manuscript management, review process, editorial selection, publication preparation, publication storage and distribution, and continuous improvement in our publication business operations.
-It is a direct reflection of the quality of work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society of society-owned or sponsored journals.
-The KODISA Journals takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+The Journal of Asian Finance, Economics and Business (JAFEB) is keen to ensure best practices in manuscript management, the review process, editorial selection, publication preparation, publication storage and distribution, and continuous improvement in our publication business operations.
+It directly reflects the authors' work quality and the institutions that support them.
+Peer-reviewed articles help and embody the scientific method.
+It is, therefore, essential to agree upon standards of expected ethical behavior for all parties involved in publishing: the author, the journal editor, the peer reviewer, the publisher, and the society of society-owned or sponsored journals.
+The JAFEB takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
 In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.

-The journals of KODISA strongly encourage all editors, publishers, researchers, and peer reviewers to carefully review and follow the Committee on Publication Ethics (COPE) Guidelines.
+The journals of JAFEB strongly encourage all editors, publishers, researchers, and peer reviewers to carefully review and follow the Committee on Publication Ethics (COPE) Guidelines.

 1. Duties of Authors